 For the full list of references, click here.

-This review article originally appeared in The New England Journal of Medicine.
+This review article originally appeared in The New England Journal of Medicine and in NEJM Catalyst on July 29, 2016.